nanantha17/CV_Person_Street_Detector/README.md

 of an edge CV system: model selection, containerized API, inference telemetry, and multi-stream architecture constraints.

-Built as a TPM depth project to credibly engage with Hayden AI's hardware, edge AI, and government deployment stack — without domain specialists present.
+Built as a TPM depth project to credibly engage with Inference hardware, edge AI — without domain specialists present.

 ---